DataDog/hiring-engineers/answers.md

 ![](img/4_1.PNG?raw=true)

 I used these lines to fill out the "Say what's happening" section.
+Note the @email at the bottom tells DataDog to send me an email when any of these alerts happen.

 ```
 {{#is_warning}}